 I settle further into my seat as Tink and Larry join us around the table.
-Corgi chats with them about any old bollocks, but I’m not really listening.
-A war is raging inside my skull, the alcohol fueling both sides like the Americans in the early days of any conflict.
-On one hand I was drunk and surrounded by friends with a party on the horizon, on the other, I was drunk and fucking miserable.
+Corgi chats with them about any old bollocks.
+I’m not really listening.
+A war is raging inside my skull, the alcohol fueling both sides like the Americans at the beginning of every war.
+On one hand I was drunk and surrounded by friends with a party on the horizon.
+On the other, I was drunk and fucking miserable.
 Part of me wanted to brood, the other part wanted to laugh.
 My body compromised by hiccuping then slamming my head onto the table.

 “You have bad coping methods, my friend,” Toto tells me as he returns with the drinks.
-This doesn’t stop him from handing me my drink though.
-Toto is a good guy like that.
+This doesn’t stop him from handing me my cider though.
+Toto’s good like that.

-“We can’t all have your cheerful disposition,” I reply without raising my head.
-From my position on the table the words come out mumbled.
+“We can’t all have your cheerful disposition,” I say without raising my head.
+The words come out mumbled.

 “You are a clever man.
 Don’t beat yourself up.
 The world is all too eager to do it for you.
 Keep trying.
 All you need is a little luck, and luck is nine tenths probability.
 Try enough and you have to get lucky eventually.”

-All I can do is shake my head and chuckle.
+I can’t help but to chuckle.
 Toto is that rare breed known as an optimist.
-To him, the glass was always half full, even if it was being smashed over his head.
+To him, the glass is always half full, even if it’s being smashed over his head.
 Not that anyone would dare to try that.
-He had an intimidating presence that was a odds to his nature, kind of like Larry, except Larry was as fearsome as a wet bit of bog roll, while I have no doubt that Toto really could fuck a man up.
-With him and Tink, we lesser mortals had a nice shield between us and any threats that our drunken antics might incur on any given night.
+He has an intimidating presence that’s at odds to his nature, kind of like Larry, except Larry is as fearsome as a wet bit of bog roll, while I have no doubt that Toto really can fuck a man up.
+With him and Tink, we lesser mortals have a nice shield between us and any threats that our drunken antics might incur on any given night.

 “I wish I had your optimism, mate.
 Maybe it’s easier to be happy when you’re a cheery bastard.
 I’m preconditioned to see the worst in everything.
 Frankly, I think you’re a naive idiot living in a dream world of rainbows and ignorance.
 But hey, you know what they say: Ignorance is bliss.”